freeCodeCamp/guide/src/pages/bootstrap/bootstrap-navigation-bar/index.md

 ```

 #### Aligning elements to the right on the navbar
-In some cases you might want to align elements in a navbar to the right (for example a login or sign-up button.).
+In some cases you might want to align elements in a navbar to the right (for example a login or sign-up button).
 To do this you'll need to use the `navbar-right` class.
 ```html
 <nav class="navbar navbar-default">
   <div class="container-fluid">